-\\ Note: The transformations in Eqs.\ (\ref{eq22}) and (\ref{eq23}) are ``synchronous''; for example, $\mathbf{E}_0$ is expressed only in terms of $\mathbf{E}'_0$.
-All field quantities have the same phase factor, no matter in the medium-rest frame or lab frame.
-It is clearly seen from Eqs.\ (\ref{eq20})-(\ref{eq23}) that, the invariance of phase, $\Psi=\Psi'$, is a natural result.
-In the following analysis, formulas are derived in the lab frame, because they are invariant in forms in all inertial frames.
+\\ Note that the transformations in Eqs.\ (\ref{eq22}) and (\ref{eq23}) are ``synchronous''; for example, $\mathbf{E}_0$ is expressed only in terms of $\mathbf{E}'_0$.
+All field quantities have the same phase factor, whether in the medium-rest frame or laboratory frame.
+It is clearly seen from Eq.\,(\ref{eq20})--Eq.\,(\ref{eq23}) that the invariance of phase, $\Psi=\Psi'$, is a natural result.
+In the following analysis, formulas are derived in the laboratory frame, because they are invariant in form in all inertial frames.

 Under Lorentz transformations, the Maxwell equations keep the same forms as in the medium-rest frame, given by